hujunfang888/individual-project/README.md

 | `R_Copy_number.sh`                             | C.groenlandica and C.hap2 | Gene copy number plot                | annotation    | `.pdf` |

 ## Data Aviliable
-### This repository does not include raw datasets (FASTQ/VCF etc.) because of unpublished/controlled data policies.
-All analyses are documented with scripts and small configuration/example files only.
+### This repository does not include raw datasets (FASTQ/VCF etc.) because of controlled data policies.
+All analyses are documented with scripts and small example files only.
 ## Data sources & formats
 #### Genomes: PacBio HiFi assemblies with Hi-C scaffolding for all species.
 #### Annotation: Prokka v1.14 for protein coding genes; TE annotation by EDTA & RepeatMasker.